 Golden Space Needle Awards

-Seattle International Film Festival audiences cast their votes in the categories of Best Film, Documentary Feature, Director, Actor, Actress, and Short Film.
+Seattle International Film Festival audiences cast their votes in the categories of Best Film, Documentary Feature, Director, Performance, and Short Film.
 Among past winners of this expression of SIFF filmgoers esteem are films and talents, who went on to win Academy Awards and Golden Globe Awards, as well as a large number of critical and theatrical hits.

 New Directors Competition*

 The New Directors Competition features a selection of directors who are clearly emerging as major talents.
 SIFF programmers choose films from around the world, a debut or second feature by the selected director, each chosen on the basis of its original conception, striking style and overall excellence.
 The films must also be without US distribution at the time of selection.
 A cash prize of $5,000 will be awarded to the winner of this competition.

 New American Cinema Competition*

 The New American Cinema Competition features a selection of US films which are clearly emerging as showing considerable vision, a unique voice, and promising future.
 The films must also be without US distribution at the time of selection.
 A cash prize of $5,000 will be awarded to the winner of this competition.

 The Ibero-American Cinema Competition features a selection of films from Ibero-America who are firmly expressing issues, styles, and talent from the area.
 The films must also be without US distribution at the time of selection.
 A cash prize of $5,000 will be awarded to the winner of this competition.

 Documentary Film Competition*

 A selection of exceptional non-fiction films will be judged by an international panel of jurors who will choose the documentary they feel best illuminates and captures the human spirit, pursues the search for truth, and feeds our insatiable hunger to learn.
 The films must also be without US distribution at the time of selection.
 A cash prize of $5,000 will be awarded to the winner of this competition.